All Love Everything: Background

 In an interview with Spin, Blacc said, "All Love Everything is about togetherness, it's about family and my personal relationships, which obviously have further developed with COVID.
 Every weekend I do family Zooms, I'm with my kids pretty much 24/7 and my wife so togetherness really is a true theme when it comes to my life.
 No one would have predicted that but this is where we are and I'm glad that I'm still releasing the album whereas other artists might be holding back but in my mind, this is the perfect messaging for right now.
 I hope these songs give people an opportunity to reflect on the people in their lives that are close to them.
 A song like 'Glory Days' is a song about making today and every day your glory days rather than looking back longingly or nostalgically at the past.
-Then there's a song called 'My Family' which is another opportunity for people to look at their mom, their kids, their parents, their significant other more closely and just giving them a song to sing about them."
+Then there's a song called 'My Family' which is another opportunity for people to look at their mom, their kids, their parents, their significant other more closely and just give them a song to sing about them."
 A deluxe edition was released on March 12, 2021.